 Stoddard Lake is a 6 mile heavily trafficked loop trail located near Trinity Center, California that features a great forest setting and is good for all skill levels.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs and horses are also able to use this trail.

 What little trail information I could pull together on this hike was incorrect.
 First, it is not 3.5 miles one way; it is 4.5 miles one way.
 It is not "Easy/Moderate", it is moderate to somewhat strenuous in parts.